JeffBelgum/configclasses/README.md

   - Prioritize sources of configuration
   - Typed configuration values out of the box
     - primitive types supported out of the box
-    - `Enum` types can be used to limit the values allowed
+    - `Enum` types can be used to specify valid values
     - `converter` functions can turn stringly typed or primitive types into complex types such as dicts or classes

 ## TODO
-  - [ ] Reload method
+  - [x] Reload method
   - [x] CLI source
   - [ ] Deal with sources that only provide stringly typed values and values that provide other primitives
   - [x] Type converters